Archduchess Marie Valerie of Austria: Later life

 At first, Valerie and Franz lived at the Schloss Lichtenegg.
 Though on 11 June 1895, the couple purchased Schloss Wallsee on the Danube River from its then owner, Alfred, Duke of Saxe-Coburg-Gotha, and completely renovated it.
 When the renovation was finished, a ceremony marking their moving into the new palace was held on 4 September 1897.
 There was great celebration of the event in Wallsee due to Valerie's popularity.
+Even after her marriage, Marie Valerie remained in close contact with her ageing father, who greatly appreciated the informal atmosphere in his youngest daughter's family.

 She was known and loved for her generous involvement in local charitable endeavors.
 In 1900, she became a patron of the Red Cross, for which she founded hospitals and raised considerable sums of money; she was also patron of seven other charities.
 During World War I she created a hospital barracks in the castle itself and helped care for the wounded.
 She was a devout Catholic who also spent much time supporting religious charities and was known to the people as the "Angel of Waldsee".
 She was also a Dame of the Star Cross Order.

 Valerie was greatly affected by the suicide of her brother Rudolf on 30 January 1889, and the assassination of her mother Elisabeth in September 1898.
 She and her sister Gisela were a great support to their father in the aftermath of these tragedies.
 Together with Elisabeth's ladies-in-waiting Valerie also sorted out Elisabeth's literary legacy, her letters and correspondences.
 In her diary Valerie noted that her parents' relationship and alienation had only improved during the last few years of her mother's life.
 She also felt that taking care of her aging father, Emperor Franz Joseph, was some sort of "a trial".

 While the marriage of Valerie and Franz was harmonious at first, it became less so with time.
 Franz had many affairs, including one with a dancer Stephanie Richter, who was later known as "Hitler's Spy Princess" for her espionage activities before and during World War II.
 In 1914, she gave birth to a son by him, Franz Joseph, whom he acknowledged as his while Valerie was still alive.
 Valerie faced these blows stoically, confiding only in her journal.

 After the end of World War I, Valerie officially recognized the end of the Habsburg monarchy and signed documents renouncing all rights toward the same for herself and her descendants.
 The renunciation allowed her to keep her home and possessions.